5G-ERA/signalQualityNetworkApplicationRos2/README.md

 Run using docker compose

-Download file "docker-compose.yaml" and open terminal in that file;
+Download file "docker-compose.yaml" and open terminal in that Folder;

 Then run:
 ```